David Hogg

 David Miles Hogg (born April 12, 2000) is an American gun control activist who served as a co-vice chair of the Democratic National Committee from February to June 2025.
-As a student survivor of the Stoneman Douglas High School shooting, he rose to prominence during the 2018 United States gun violence protests by helping lead several high-profile protests, marches, and boycotts, including the boycott of The Ingraham Angle.
+As a student survivor of the Parkland high school shooting, he rose to prominence during the 2018 United States gun violence protests and his participation in the March for Our Lives organization, by helping lead several high-profile protests, marches, and boycotts, including the boycott of The Ingraham Angle.
 He has also been a target and scapegoat of several conspiracy theories.

 With his sister Lauren Hogg, he wrote #NeverAgain: A New Generation Draws the Line, a book that made The New York Times Best Seller list.
 They pledged to donate to charity all income from the book.

 In 2018, Hogg was included in the TIME 100 list of the most influential people.
 He is a co-founder of Good Pillow, a pillow manufacturing company, and the founder of the Leaders We Deserve PAC.

 Early life and education

 Before attending Marjory Stoneman Douglas High School, Hogg lived in Los Angeles, California.
-He is the son of Kevin Hogg, a former agent of the Federal Bureau of Investigation.
-His mother is Rebecca Boldrick, born in San Diego County, California, and a teacher for Broward County Public Schools in Broward County, Florida.
+He is the son of Kevin Hogg, a former agent of the Federal Bureau of Investigation, and Rebecca Boldrick.
+Born in San Diego County, California, she later worked as a teacher for Broward County Public Schools in Broward County, Florida.
+Kevin Hogg was assigned to the Los Angeles International Airport during his son's childhood and present during the 2013 terrorist shooting at the airport.

 Hogg chose to attend Stoneman Douglas because it offered television production classes.
 He was a Teenlink reporter for the Sun Sentinel.
 He graduated on June 3, 2018.
 Hogg has dyslexia, attention deficit hyperactivity disorder, and post-traumatic stress disorder.

-Hogg applied to seven colleges in the fall of 2017 and was accepted to three, subsequently deciding to take a gap year before starting college to campaign for the 2018 midterm elections.
-During the next application cycle, he applied to Harvard College, among other colleges, was accepted at Harvard, enrolled there in the fall of 2019, and graduated in May 2023.
+Hogg applied to seven colleges in the fall of 2017 and was accepted to three.
+He subsequently decided to take a gap year before starting college in order to campaign for the 2018 midterm elections.

+During the next application cycle, he applied to Harvard College, among others, and was accepted.
+He enrolled there in the fall of 2019, and graduated in May 2023.

 After the shooting, he and his family relocated to Washington, D.C.